What the Dead Men Say (novella): Plot summary

 Louis Sarapis, a highly influential businessman, dies of an embolism.
 After a prolonged funeral, his public relations manager, Johnny Barefoot, delivers his corpse to a mortuary to partially revive him into a state called "half-life".
 The process would allow Louis to regain consciousness for a total of about one year (portioned out over a longer time frame), although his mental processes would still gradually fade until his final death.
 Half-life is considered a routine process, with burial thought of as "barbaric".
 Louis' will orders for him to be put into half-life as soon as possible, likely so he can participate in the Democratic-Republican National Convention; he previously attempted to elect Alfonse Gam, failing only narrowly.
 However, the revival process appears to fail; although Louis' brain is active, no communication can be established.
-At the same time, staff at a radio telescope on the Earth's moon (called "Luna") detects a transmission of human speech coming from one light-week away.
+At the same time, staff at a radio telescope on the Moon detects a transmission of human speech coming from one light-week away.

 Louis' economic assets are inherited by his granddaughter, Kathy Egmont Sharp.
 Claude St. Cyr, the businessman's former lawyer, considers her unfit to manage the assets, given her history of drug abuse and general eccentricity.
 The next morning, she meets Johnny, who is now her employee.
 When Kathy hears about the mysterious transmission, she starts to suspect it's from Louis; further, she insists that she can communicate with him mentally.
 Meanwhile, Gam receives a telegram purportedly from Louis, declaring his intent to support Gam at the Convention once again.
-He requests legal help from to Louis' former lawyer, Claude St. Cyr, who is confused by the situation.
+He requests legal help from Louis' former lawyer, Claude St. Cyr, who is confused by the situation.